 What I did not expect from his suicide was the overwhelming fear I had.

 There is a family history of depression.
 This is not all that uncommon these days.
 I had never thought of myself as a depressed person.
 I had good days & bad days and stress & joy and it all eventually leveled itself out.
 We went over this tirelessly when I was in counseling during those sick years.
 Although, until the end, I never saw my dad as a depressed person who would have killed himself either.

 It is hard to put the chaos that was swirling in my mind into words, but here we go.

-I was thrown into this spiral of anxiety about anxiety.
+I was thrown into this spiral of anxiousness about anxiousness.
 My thoughts kept coming back to my dad (giggly, fun, creative, determined, strong) committing suicide and how outrageous that was.
 If the demons (or what ever you want to call them) could drag him down so far that he truly believe there was NO OTHER answer, then what could they do to me?

 Like I said, I was not depressed or suicidal but I had an overwhelming-couldn’t-shake-it-was-scared-to-sleep fear that my mind could turn on me.
 That I wasn’t in control.
 What if I did get depression?
 What if I did want to kill myself?
 I was in a constant panic attack thinking that I would literally be stuck in a situation where I didn’t want to kill myself, like I was screaming inside my head, but that my mind would somehow take over and make me do it.
 I know that this probably sounds a little crazy, but that is what I imagined.
 Being trapped inside your own head.